• Skip to primary navigation

 Jump to Recipe Print Recipe

-It’s amazing that a dessert so simple to make can taste so amazing.
+Enjoy a traditional Christmas dessert with this easy recipe for Gingerbread Cake topped with lemon sauce and sweet cream cheese.
+It’s an old-fashioned gingerbread cake that only needs regular pantry staples and just one bowl!
+Amazingly, a dessert so simple can taste so amazing.
 Seriously, you can whip up the cake along with both toppings in less than an hour.
-It’s feels and tastes fancy, but doesn’t take more work than opening a boxed mix.

 Back in the Middle Ages, noblewomen would present intricately shaped and decorated honey-spice breads to their gallant knights going into battle.
 This became known as Gingerbread.